ILPlais/binary_qrcode_stegano/README.md

 ## Installation
 For Debian likes distributions you have to install the package `python3-opencv` to use the videos manipulation library.
+And install the packages `libzbar0` and `libzbar-dev` for decoding the DR codes.
 Then you have to install the requirements with the command:
 `$ pip3 install -r requirements.txt`